-- Modify runways and taxiways to reduce airfield delays and congestion in order to lessen air emissions through reduced idle time. - Expand and revise the Air Quality Mitigation Program in order to implement and coordinate methods to reduce air pollutant emissions. - P3.
+- P1.
+Modify runways and taxiways to reduce airfield delays and congestion in order to lessen air emissions through reduced idle time. - P2.
+Expand and revise the Air Quality Mitigation Program in order to implement and coordinate methods to reduce air pollutant emissions. - P3.
 Establish and implement source controls to reduce construction-related air emissions for on-road and non-road mobile sources and stationary engines. - P4.
-Develop and construct at least eight FlyAway service terminals in regional locations that serve LAWA in order to provide direct access via clean-fueled transport and encourage development of other FlyAway services for other airports in the region. - P54.
-Provide facilities that encourage transit ridership. - P65.
-Establish land use and traffic circulation patterns that reduce traffic and congestion, thereby reducing automobile idle times and subsequent motor vehicle emissions. - P76.
-Encourage and facilitate the conversion of ground support equipment to extremely low emission technology, such as electric power or fuel cells. - P8Z.
-Develop Intelligent Transportation Systems applications for highway and roadway improvements in order to minimize traffic and parking congestion and to provide passengers with information that allows them to make informed choices regarding ground access options to and from LAX and other regional airports. - P8.
+Provide facilities that encourage transit ridership. - P5.
+Establish land use and traffic circulation patterns that reduce traffic and congestion, thereby reducing automobile idle times and subsequent motor vehicle emissions. - P6.
+Encourage and facilitate the conversion of ground support equipment to extremely low emission technology, such as electric power or fuel cells. - P7.
+Develop Intelligent Transportation Systems applications for highway and roadway improvements to minimize traffic and parking congestion and to provide passengers with information that allows them to make informed choices regarding ground access options to and from LAX and other regional airports. - P8.
 Reduce emissions from all operations including stationary and mobile sources.